A woman has been banned from her favourite restaurant after complaining about the food on six out of her seven most recent visits.

 The mother of one told the South Wales Argus she had contacted Whitbread, the company that owns the Beefeater chain, after receiving the letter.

-She was allegedly told staff had been "keeping tabs on her" following her series of complaints.
+She was allegedly told staff had been "keeping tabs on her" after her series of complaints.

-A Beefeater spokesperson told the South Wales Argus: "On the past six out of seven visits Miss Smith has complained in order to receive a refund on her meal," the spokesperson said.
+A Beefeater spokesperson told the South Wales Argus: "On the past six out of seven visits Miss Smith has complained in order to receive a refund on her meal.

 "Our team work very hard to provide all our guests with a welcoming and enjoyable experience; however, it has become evident that we are unable to meet Miss Smith's particular requirements."

-Ms Smith said the ban was "outrageous" and that staff should have spoken to her in person before mailing the letter.
+Smith said the ban was "outrageous" and that staff should have spoken to her before mailing the letter.

 The restaurant has a 3.6-star rating on Facebook and is ranked 78 of 369 restaurants in Newport on TripAdvisor.